liscannor/Home-Security-PP1-/README.md

 ### Wireframes

-Wireframe was created for only mobile version using figma.
+Wireframe was created for only mobile version using [Figma](https://www.figma.com/).

 ![Home Page - mobile](documentacion/wireframe.png)

 ### Features

-The website is comprised of a home page, a gallery page and a keep in touch page.
+The website is comprised of a home page, a gallery page, a keep in touch page and a thank you page.

 All Pages on the website are responsive and have: